ShantanuNikam/Python_projects/README.md

 # Python_projects
-A codebase of all mine python projects
+A codebase of all my python projects